marcinzh/skutek/CHEATSHEET.md

 eff.run   // returns A
 ```

-Handler is an object, which has ability to handle effects.
+Handler is an object, which has ability to handle effect (or effects).

+Every effect definiton provides elementary handler for its own effect.
 Examples:

 | expression creating <br> handler instance | effect it handles  </br> (single element effect stack) | how handler transforms </br> computation's result type `A` |
 |---|---|---|